 I grew up in Southern California (Seal Beach) and moved to Portland in 1995 to go to art school.
 I have a degree in fine art (painting) but since about 2005 or so I've mostly focused on photographic portraiture.
 My work portfolio is here: www.domela.com if you're interested.
-I'd photograph more strangers on the road if I wasn't such a wuss.
-I need to work on that.
-In the meantime, I'll just write stories about those strangers.

 I was born in Texas, but I've worked hard to lose the accent.
 I lived there for about 30 years, moving to Portland in the late 1980s.
 I loved Portland and decided to settle in for the long haul.
 I have a degree in Electronic Engineering, and spent the first twenty years of my career working for big technology companies - mainly doing electronic design automation (EDA).
 In 2003, I started an online publication for electronic engineers (Electronic Engineering Journal), and that business continues today.